 Ros has been a Masker for over 30 years, since when she has enjoyed acting and directing for the company.
 Her favourite roles are Rose in Rose; Beatrice in A Servant of Two Masters; Angellica Bianca in The Rover at Mottisfont Abbey; Dotty Otley in Noises Off, Esmé in Amy’s View (awarded Best Actress/Curtain Call) and Marina Timaféevna in Uncle Vanya at The Nuffield.
 Ros has two directing credits for The Maskers, A Day in the Death of Joe Egg, again at The Nuffield Theatre and Humble Boy in The Studio (nominated Best Drama/Curtain Call).
 Ros also acts and directs for The Chesil Theatre, Winchester.

 Magrat Garlick (a witch) is played by SJ Wareham

 Sarah-Jayne has been a member of the local theatre scene for over 10 years now.
 She has played a variety of roles including, Mrs Robinson in The Graduate, Anna in Closer and Mercy in Humble Boy.
 Most recently Sarah-Jayne played a number of roles, including Biddy and Estella, in Great Expectations and the title role in Antigone.
 Family and friends have expressed surprise at this being the first time Sarah-Jayne has played a witch...

-Verence (late King of Lancre) is played by John Souter
+Verence (Deceased King of Lancre) is played by John Souter